 | Other Races | 0 |

-Take a look at the following statistics related to the make-up of the biological & biomedical sciences majors at University of Indianapolis.
+Review the following statistics on the composition of the biological & biomedical sciences majors at University of Indianapolis.

 | Major | Annual Graduates |